Timilehin08/react-app/README.md

 # react-app
-a simple tic-tac-toe game with simple UI
+a tic-tac-toe app with a simple UI